 Prepare the short list of supplies and pick your favorite color recycled canvas fabric beforehand.
 I’ve put together tips to help you execute this DIY tote bag on your own.

 Totes serve the purpose as reusable shopping bags.
 The typical tote bag is commonly made of a durable cloth material, thick leather and occasionally vinyl.
 In general, the fabrics are dyed and treated to resist moisture and prevent mold.

-Decorative features, a flat bottom and the addition of handles, pockets, lining and shoulder straps are all options to consider.
+Decorative features, a flat bottom and the addition of handles, pockets, buttons, lining and shoulder straps are all options to consider.

 The design featured in this DIY tote bag tutorial uses a thick cloth fabric.
 However, you can easily substitute any of these materials when executing this free tote bag pattern.